 More information about student resources related to psychoeducational assessment.

-CAPS does not provide formal assessments requested solely for the purpose of accommodations on the MCAT, GMAT or LSAT, or for purposes of obtaining accommodations for professional credentialing.
+CAPS does not provide formal assessments for the purpose of accommodations on the MCAT, GMAT, or LSAT, or for purposes of obtaining accommodations for professional credentialing.
 Students with SHIP insurance will be referred to providers in the community for comprehensive testing.
-Students without SHIP can receive assistance finding a psycho-educational testing provider using their private insurance.
-Visit CAPS for a Brief Screen for assistance.
+Students without SHIP can receive assistance finding a psychoeducational testing provider using their private insurance.
+Visit CAPS for a Triage Assessment for assistance.

 Request for UCEAP (Education Abroad Program) Medical Clearance

 Please note that CAPS cannot provide EAP clearance for students that have received mental health treatment from providers outside of CAPS, and students will need to have those providers fill out a paper EAP clearance form.
-Students will then need to take the completed paper EAP Clearance form to the Ashe Health Center.
-CAPS is not able to offer students appointments for the sole purpose of EAP clearance.
+Students will then need to take the completed forms to the Ashe Center.
+CAPS is not able to offer students appointments for the sole purposes of EAP clearance.